Research Interests

 5. Culture and Information Systems:

 Examination of the interplay of cultural factors in the diffusion and implementation and ultimate use of information systems.
 Another aspect of this research is an exploration of CP Snow's famous "Two Cultures" ideas of almost fifty years ago and how distinct cultures arise around various technologies.
 A further aspect looks at IT adoption in third world cultures, which is part of C P Snow's second "two cultures" idea fifty years ago.
 Finally, I am applying stewardship principles here and examining the gap between information (technology) providers and users, a gap analogous to Snow's two cultures of fifty years ago.
-I am writing an anniversary monograph on this topic, with the support of Oakland University's faculty research grant program.
+I am writing an anniversary monograph on this topic, but will almost certainly not finish it until some time in 2010.